0xFA32/flow-top-talker/README.md

 1. Add the option to display host name instead of ip.
 2. Calculate avg throughput.
+3. Cache padding in FlowKey.
-3. Add more filters to the tool.
+4. Add more filters to the tool.